kermankohli/slots/README.md

-# Slots
+# @kermank/slots

-A robust TypeScript library for managing time slots with powerful set operations, overlap detection, and timezone support.
+A TypeScript library for handling time slots, scheduling, and timezone operations.
+Built with functional programming principles and timezone-aware design.

 ## Features